AAnzel/MOVIS/README.md

 `docker run --publish 8501 --detach --name movis aanzel/movis:latest`

+You can start using the tool by opening a web browser and typing in [http://localhost:8501/](http://localhost:8501/) as the address.
+If you run the docker container, you have to use the IP address or hostname instead of localhost.

 ## License

 Licensed under the GNU General Public License, Version 3.0 ([LICENSE](./LICENSE) or https://www.gnu.org/licenses/gpl-3.0.en.html)